 BioLite is developed by the Dunn Lab at Brown University.

-sudo pip install biolite
+conda install biolite

 See INSTALL for more detailed instructions, system requirements, and for how to configure BioLite after installing it.

 BioLite is a bioinformatics framework written in Python/C++ that automates the collection and reporting of diagnostics, tracks provenance, and provides lightweight tools for building out customized analysis pipelines.

 BioLite provides generalized components aimed at developers of NGS analyses workflows.
 These include:

 - a 'catalog' database for pairing metadata with and organizing NGS data files

 - a global 'diagnostics' database that establishes provenance for analyses and archives analysis results that can be accessed across multiple stages of a workflow, or from different workflows